-Growing up, we ate a few of my mother’s meatballs straight out of the pan (back in the day when mom fried her meatballs).
+Growing up, we ate a few of my mother’s meatballs straight out of the pan!
+That’s of course back when she fried her meatballs.
 This was right before she simmered them in the Sunday tomato sauce.
-You can also visit my post about the best Italian meatballs, which happen to have meat in them!
+By the way, you can visit my post to get my mother’s traditional meatball recipe.

 How to prepare Spiralized Zucchini Ricotta “Meatballs”

 Did I mention how easy these are to prepare?
 Begin by spiralizing your zucchini.
-In order to make the zucchini strands easier to handle I give them a rough chop after they’ve been spiralized.
+In order to make the zucchini strands easier to handle, give them a rough chop.

 Sauté the spiralized zucchini strands in olive oil, until soft, about 4 minutes.
 Do not brown the zucchini.